DanKluger/MultiwavePTD/README.md

 If using the processed datasets, please cite their original source rather than this github repository.

-The housing price, forest cover and tree cover datasets came from:
+The housing price and tree cover datasets came from:
 > Rolf, E., Proctor, J., Carleton, T., Bolliger, I., Shankar, V., Ishihara, M., Recht, B., and Hsiang, S. (2021a).
 A generalizable and accessible approach to machine learning with global satellite imagery.
 Nature Communications, 12(1):4392.